Simplified Spelling Board: Handbook of Simplified Spelling

 In 1920, the SSB published a Handbook of Simplified Spelling, which was written wholly in reformed spelling.

 Part 1 is a brief outline of the history of English spelling and the attempts to reform it up until 1920.

 Part 2 presents the arguments in favor of reform and replies to the objections that are commonly made.

 Part 3 contains the SSB's proposed rules for simplified spelling and a list of the words that would be changed by them.

 The handbook repeated and explained the SSB's plan of "gradual" rather than "sudden" reform.
 It noted that previous spelling changes had come into use gradually—"so gradually, in fact, that at all times (as today) ther hav been, and ar, many words speld in more than one way on equal authority of good usage".
 It also noted that most reformed spellings that had come into general use were originally the overt act of a lone writer, who was followed at first by a small minority.
 Thus, it encouraged people to "point the way" and "set the example" by using the reformed spellings whenever they can.
 The handbook used and set forth the following rules:

-The handbook also suggested the following spelling changes, which are not covered by the above rules: acre→aker, answer→anser, beleaguer→beleager, campaign→campain, counterfeit→counterfit, delight→delite, foreign→foren, forfeit→forfit, friend→frend, masquerade→maskerade, mortgage→morgage, receipt→receit, sieve→siv, sleight→slight, sovereign→sovren, sprightly→spritely, touch→tuch, yeoman→yoman.
+The handbook also suggested the following spelling changes, which are not covered by the above rules: acre→aker, answer→anser, beleaguer→beleager, campaign→campain, counterfeit→counterfit, delight→delite, foreign→foren, forfeit→forfit, friend→frend, masquerade→maskerade, mortgage→morgage, receipt→reciet, sieve→siv, sleight→slight, sovereign→sovren, sprightly→spritely, touch→tuch, yeoman→yoman.